CuriousKomodo/FinQAFun/README.md

 **Invoked correct method names**:
 - The correct method names are invoked at around 70% of the time regardless of question complexity.
-- The ~30% mismatch is likely to be due to some missing/incorrect context about calculation logics in the knowledge base.
+- The ~30% mismatch is likely to be due to some missing/incorrect context about calculation workflows in the knowledge base.

 **Command generation**:
 - The success rate appears to be around 50% regardless of question complexity or extraction accuracy.